Talking about us

 Lawtalk article July 2017: Deceit, broken promises and unequal sharing.

 Emma Cooney graduated from Victoria University with a Bachelor of Law and Bachelor of Commerce and Administration (Economics and Commercial Law).
 She started working the fields of family and criminal law in 2007.

 Emma undertakes work across all areas of family law.
 Her skills have been recognised with her inclusion on the Court appointed Lawyer for Child list.

-Emma is the convener of the Wellington Law Society Family Law Committee and is a member of the Wellington Family Courts Association and Family Court Section of the Law Society.
-She also provides free advice to a number of community organisations, including the Community Law Centre, and the Citizens Advice Bureau.
+Emma is a member of the Wellington Law Society Family Law Committee as well as a member of the Wellington Family Courts Association and Family Court Section of the Law Society.
+She

 Tara Jackson graduated from Victoria University in 2008 with a Bachelor of Laws.
 Tara has worked in many areas of general legal practice including in family, criminal and civil litigation and on estates and conveyancing matters.
-Tara joined McWilliam Rennie Lawyers in 2018 as an associate.
+Tara joined McWilliam Rennie Lawyers in 2018 as an Associate.
 She practices in criminal and family law.
-Tara is a member of the Family Law Section of the Law Society, both the Wellington and the Manawatu Family Courts Associations, and the Criminal Bar Association.
+Tara is a member of the Family Law Section of the Law Society, the Manawatu Family Courts Association, and the Criminal Bar Association.

 Greta Melvin graduated from Otago University in 2017 with a Bachelor of Laws and Bachelor of Arts (English).
 She was admitted to the bar in Southland where she worked in litigation practising in the areas of civil and family law.
 During her time in Southland, Greta took a particular interest in family law.
 Greta moved to Wellington and joined McWilliam Rennie as a solicitor specialising in Family Law in 2019.
 She is a member of the Family Law Section of the Law Society and the Wellington Family Courts Association.